Flashcards in Peter Browlett Lectures Deck (99):

 what is G6PD deficiency?

-inherited defects in enzyme pathways causing haemolysis (shortened RBC survival)
+inherited defects in enzyme that prevents free radical build up pathways causing haemolysis (shortened RBC survival)

 basic structure of haemoglobin